superstarlifter/doc/docs/how_to/calculate.md

 4. Select the select the timing of aggregation when rolled up

-    For more information on aggregation timing visit [How to the aggregate](https://docs.starlifter.io/#/how_to/calculate?id=how-to-set-aggregate)
+    For more information on aggregation timing visit [When to calculate during a roll up](https://docs.starlifter.io/#/how_to/calculate?id=how-to-set-aggregate)

 <img src="../assets/calc_3.png"  style="width:600px" class="border"></img>